VVDN-Technologies/vvdn-ice/README.md

 VVDN-Intelligent Cloud Engine abbreviated as ICE is a secure and scalable cloud platform that enables IoT, Video, Automotive, AgriTech, HealthTech, and IIoT enterprises to quickly onboard devices and make them cloud-connected.

-To learn more about VVDN-Intelligent Cloud Engine please refer here.
+To learn more about VVDN-Intelligent Cloud Engine please, see [this](https://cloud.vvdntech.com/intelligent-cloud-engine).

 ## Architecture